Whoever is looking for a place where the history and future of Brandenburg aviation are both equally portrayed has found it at Schönhagen Airport.

 The Post-War Period

 In 1952 the government of the GDR commissioned the newly founded Society for Sports and Technology to regenerate air sports.
-Building work for a new flying school and hangars began that same year and were completed in 1954.
+In the same year the flying school got two double decker as a towplane and building work for a new flying school and hangars began and were completed in 1954.
 Fritz Fliegauf ran the first school of the post-war period.

 In the 1950s, the building was not only a flying school, but developed quickly into a cultural centre, with dances, cinema and sports events.
 In those days, airport concerts with well-known artists were broadcast live over the radio from Schönhagen.
 Only later did the public meeting place of the airport become a hermetically sealed, strictly guarded compound, with which Schönhagen lived to see reunification.